 - RSS Feed Reader for Chrome (Feeder.co)

-- The free version of Feeder only allows a minimum interval of 2 hrs, which is much higher than the recommended interval in order to receive real-time job notifications (30 to 60 seconds).
+- The free version of Feeder only allows a minimum interval of 2 hrs.
 While they also offer a dedicated Gengo Power-up with custom filters and lower intervals, please note that this is a paid feature, and using it is completely optional.
 Gengo does not require our translators to use paid tools in order to gain access to jobs, and we recommend that you do what is best for you.
 This may mean getting started with a free tool first. and Gengo does not require you to subscribe.

 - Slick RSS for Chrome